PsycoTodd/taichiWorld/ReadMe.md

 01_HSB.py: conversion from hsb to rgb for a clearer display of color and intensicy.

 02_DistanceField.py: Learn how to use fract to limit the data in range.
 Also try single channel image to display.

+03_Shape.py: How to do color based on pixel location.